chandan07cse/Elham/README.md

 ```sh
 $ elham build:validator YourValidator
 ```
-- A validation class will be generated inside app/Validation directory
+- A validation class will be generated inside app/Validation directory.
 #Help keyword for CLI generators
 - Now if you need any help just type
 ```sh